netsil/app-demo/README.md

 The apache container will then make requests to the vm running the web app.

 ## Setup the collectors
 If you are running the webserver containers on their own vms, and not reusing the ones for the web app or db, you will want to install the collectors on those vms.
-If you are simply reusing the

 To do so, run the script below as a root user, making sure to fill in your AOC host and organization ID:
 ```